 - 4. Attend a PAL Evaluation visit

-- At orientation, you will be given a list of places where you can sign up for your second and final evaluation visit.
+- At orientation, you will be given a list of places where you can sign up for your two evaluation visits.
 On this visit, you will work with an enthusiastic and experienced PAL Group Leader who will answer your questions and give you tips and advice.

 - Once your supervised visit is completed, you will send in your evaluation form and will be certified to visit the site of your choice.
-PAL currently visits 36 sites in DC, Maryland and Virginia.
+PAL currently visits over 40 sites in DC, Maryland and Virginia.

 Don't worry − people-loving dogs always do well.
 And if you still have questions, call Jack at 202-966-2171.

 - 1. Join one or more facility visit group.